 Schroy said his ancestors immigrated to the area in 1750, and that heritage reflects the country’s spirit of inclusivity.
 “It’s absurd that legislators would swoop in and make media hay,” Schroy said, when discussing public statements made by his opponent Mastriano and other conservative officeholders.
 “If they’re trying to stir hysteria for their own political gain that is just shameful.”

-A starting point for the discussion should start with the history of the Scotland School property.
+A starting point is the history of the Scotland School property.

 The Pennsylvania Soldier’s Orphan’s Industrial School was founded in 1895.
 The property served as an accredited residential educational facility for children, many of whom came from poor, abusive or challenging backgrounds.
 During the school’s 114-year history, more than 10,000 children graduated, and former students achieved distinguished careers in the military and other fields.